joshborup/redux-wpx9/README.md

 a function that accepts an action it then dispatches the action to the store.

+## Tips

+-   you should not mutate the state object, but return a new object if the state changes.

+-   Instead of mutating the state directly, you specify the mutations you want to happen with plain objects called actions.
+Then you write a special function called a reducer to decide how every action transforms the entire application's state.

 <img src='./example.png'/>

 if time we'll look at